PeterNjukia/WildlifeTracker/README.md

 ```

 ## Known Bugs
-- Quick note that The page loads a bit slow due to the hosting, kindly be a little patient everything works just fine.
 - There are currently no tests done for this project.
 - As at the time this project was made, responsiveness was not a major concern
-- The project is currently not being maintained any more
+- The project is currently maintained by pnjukia@gmail.com
-- Thanks for understanding.
+- Thanks for your time.
+Feedback is appreciated.